heitorPB/rip-customers/README.md

 This system needs access to an etcd3 instance running somewhere.
 Please set the host in the `settings.env` file, as well as other configurations as needed.

+It also needs a MapQuest's key to use their public API.
+Simply go to [MapQuest Developer Network](https://developer.mapquest.com/user/me/apps) and create one.
+The main advantage over GoogleMaps API is that MapQuest does no require your credit card to use the free tier.
+Then add the key to the configuration file.

 ### Docker